GoLand 2024.3 Help

 GoLand can display function return types in function calls and call chains.

-• Function return type hints are inferred from a JSDoc comment or based on the static analysis of your code.
+• Function return type hints are retrieved from the TypeScript Language Service.

 • Return type hints in method chains are displayed if the method calls are split between multiple lines and return at least 2 different types.